-Maesglas is the University’s main sports centre and is situated next to the Ffriddoedd site.
+Canolfan Brailsford is the University’s main sports centre and is situated next to the Ffriddoedd accommodation village.
 It provides sports and recreation facilities for both members of the University and for the general public.
+Students living in our halls of residence receive gym and Campus Life membership.
 There are many indoor and outdoor facilities for a whole range of sports and fitness activities that are sure to suit your needs.

 To order a copy of the latest prospectus, please complete the online form

 For all international students, we guarantee all first year students a place in University Student Accommodation (providing an application for accommodation is made within the prescribed period).
 All University accommodation is self-catered.